learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

 ## Objectives

 You will be able to:
-* Create a full gradient descent algorithm
+* Create functions to perform a simulation of gradient descent for an actual dataset
-* Apply a gradient descent algorithm on a data set with more than one variable
+* Represent RSS as a multivariable function and take partial derivatives to perform gradient descent

 ## Reviewing our gradient descent formulas